mimersql/MimerPy/doc/gettingstarted.rst

 Running your first program
 ---------------------------
-Just like in the Python interpreter, Mimerpy can be run from a file.
+Just like in the Python interpreter, MimerPy can be run from a file.
 In this example the following file is used: :download:`dbtest.py <dbtest.py>`::

   import mimerpy